-Cryptographic adapter resources are managed as AP queues (see "Cryptographic domains" on page 478).
+Cryptographic adapter resources are managed as AP queues (see "Cryptographic domains" on page 496).
 An AP queue corresponds to a specific cryptographic domain on a specific cryptographic adapter.

 AP queues are assigned indirectly through assignments of domains and adapters.
-As a consequence, AP queues are not assigned independently, but in the form of a matrix of queues.
-A queue is in the matrix if both its adapter and its domain are specified.
+You can represent AP queues as the cells of a table with a column for each adapter and a row for each domain.
+In this representation, assigned AP queues are the cells where assigned adapters intersect with assigned domains.